cuernodegazpacho/legotrain/README.md

 #### Handset gestures

-Each set of buttons in the handset (left and right) controls one of the trains with the same gestures found by default in the Lego train set as it comes out of the box: plus key increases train speed, minus key decreases train speed, red key stops the train.
+Each set of buttons in the handset (left and right) controls one of the trains with the same gestures found by default in the Lego train set as it comes out of the box:

+- plus key - increases train speed
+- minus key - decreases train speed
+- red key - stops the train

 Two additional gestures are accepted as well: